Th3ThirdMan/music-quiz/README.md

 It is a quiz designed to be interacted with by people of all ages and its use serves to provide a fun and brain-teasing experience for those who want to know if their knowledge is up to scratch musically.
 <br><br>

 The Home page of the quiz is the primary source that reflects a strong and appealing visual of what the quiz is all about.
 The opening title highlights a relationship to music and references a well-known and loved brand in an anachronistic manner.
 Enthusiasts of the brand through all eras can relate to the slogan "Now That's What I Call Music!".
-This is emblazoned on the Home page as a strong title.
-The background image is the official logo representation of NTWICM compilation albums from Now 3 through to Now 17, covering 1984 to 1990.
+This is emblazoned on the Home page in the form of a strong title.
+The background image is the official logo representation of NTWICM compilation albums from Now 3 through to Now 17, covering years 1984 to 1990.

 The Information page gives simple instructions on how to complete the quiz and what the user will come to expect.
 On the Information page it indicates there are 8 questions available for users to attempt.
-It shows instructions on how to get to the quiz, how to submit answers, and how many questions will be totted up correctly upon conclusion of the quiz.
+It shows instructions on how to get to the quiz, how to submit answers, and how many correct questions will be totted up upon conclusion of the quiz.
 <br><br>

 ![Image of Music Quiz](assets/images/amiresponsive.png)

 <br>

 # Planning Stage